 Second, we measure mismatch as the time lag between peaks of consumer demand and resource availability.
 Some authors have argued that more precise measurements should take into account the shape and location of the phenological distributions around these peaks (e.g., Lindén, 2018) while others showed that, in some cases, time lag between phenological peak dates was a better predictor of resource availability than the overlap between phenological distributions (Ramakers et al., 2020).

-The theoretical framework presented here can obviously be applied to other consumer - resource systems.
-However, the concrete example of the spruce budworm - balsam fir system gives information about the methodology.
-In order to estimate the mismatch between two interacting species, the two rate accumulation functions must be calibrated accurately.
+The theoretical framework presented here can be applied to other consumer - resource systems.
+The concrete example of the spruce budworm - balsam fir system informs the required methodology.
+To estimate the mismatch between two interacting species, the two rate accumulation functions must be calibrated accurately.
 It appears that the model is sensitive to the temporal resolution of the temperature time series.
 There are two timescales at which temperatures affect the outcome of the model.
 The first one occurs at the daily scale.
-Average daily temperatures lead to different results than a four-hour time interval for temperatures (used throughout the present study).
-Hence, variations within a day may allow for development during a few hours, even when the average temperature over the whole day may not.
-A four-hour time interval advances the phenology for both species.
-The insect model shows a greater difference (about 10 days earlier using the four-hours interval) than the tree model (less than a week earlier).
+Average daily temperatures lead to different results than a four-hour time interval for temperatures (used throughout the present study) since variations within a day may allow for development during a few hours, even when the average temperature over the whole day may not.

 The second one occurs at a broader timescale (e.g., weekly).
 For the study system, we used temperature data from BioSim (Régnière et al., 2014) that lead to realistic emergence and budburst dates when compared to real data (see section 3.2).
 Especially, budworm usually emerges before budburst, which is the observed pattern in the field (Pureswaran et al., 2019).
-More theoretical distributions (e.g., cosine functions) usually lead to the opposite pattern (i.e., budburst occurs first).
+More theoretical distributions (e.g., cosine functions) can lead to the opposite pattern (i.e., budburst occurs first).
 Realistic temperatures show warm periods (of a few days) during days with low average temperatures (i.e., late winter - early spring), which advance the insect phenology compared to theoretical (cosine) distributions.
 The tree is less sensitive to these short warm events.
-Other interpolation methods (e.g., Thornton et al., 2020) lead to realistic but slightly different results compared to BioSim temperature data because the later temperature data shows more warm spells throughout late Winter - early Spring period compared to some other interpolation methods.

-The modelling approach presented here allows for investigation of potential effects of global warming on consumer-resource systems.
+The modelling approach presented here allows for investigation of potential effects of climate change on consumer-resource systems.
 Synchrony / mismatch between a consumer and its resource is fundamental to predict future species distribution.
 Future studies may go further by including more complex mechanistic approaches (e.g., energy budget models) in order to model the whole life cycle of the consumer, which would lead to new insights on the dynamics of the systems.
 Our model could be linked to models that explore the consequences of phenological mismatch on the population dynamics of a consumer and its resource (e.g., Bewick, Cantrell, Cosner, & Fagan, 2016).

 Acknowledgement

-The authors want to thank Remi Saint-Amant for his helpful guidance to obtain temperature data from BioSIM, and Dr. Jacques Régnière for sharing data on balsam fir phenology.
+The authors thank Remi Saint-Amant for his helpful guidance to obtain temperature data from BioSIM, and Dr. Jacques Régnière for sharing data on balsam fir phenology.
 This study was funded by the Healthy Forest Partnership.

 References